-Breed clubs will vary in their attitude towards genetic health.
-Some will have plenty of information on their websites about breed related health problems, others will not.
-Some breed clubs will try to persuade their members to health test or to follow breeding practices to reduce the risks associated with high levels of inbreeding.
-Some others try to play down health issues or even fail to acknowledge that there are any.
-Their priority will always be the rosettes awarded at the show ground and freedom to enjoy their hobby without outside interference or regulation.
+Breed clubs vary in their attitude towards genetics and the health of their breed.
+Some have plenty of information on their websites about breed-related health problems, others do not.
+Some breed clubs work hard to persuade their members to health test or to follow breeding practices to reduce the risks associated with high levels of inbreeding.
+Some others try to play down health issues or even fail to acknowledge that there are any and it appears that their priorities are the rosettes awarded at shows and the freedom to enjoy their hobby without outside interference or regulation.

-Ordinary dog owners rarely join breed clubs because they are not in the business of breeding and showing but maybe, if they love a particular breed, they should.
+Ordinary dog owners rarely join breed clubs because they are not interested in breeding or showing but maybe, if they love a particular breed, they should.
 If ordinary dog owners became involved in breed clubs, their interests could be represented and respected.
-After all it is pet owners who buy the dogs which the breeders don’t want and who provide the finances to allow breeders to pursue their hobby and conduct their business.
+After all, it is pet owners who buy the puppies from breeders and who provide the finances to allow breeders to pursue their hobby.